Exactly what is an affiliate compensation disclosure?

 It’s language you use to let readers of your website, blog, and commercial emails know that you’re an affiliate for a product or service that you’re promoting directly or indirectly in your content.
 Its very different from an affiliate program agreement (don’t confuse the two!).

 Why does the FTC want you to make this affiliate compensation disclosure?

 So the reader can make an informed decision that includes the key fact that you may be biased because you get paid an affiliate commission on each sale.
 Without knowing you are an affiliate for the software you’re promoting, the reader might mistake your promotion of it as an unbiased reporting of the software’s merits.

-It’s important to note that material connections you should disclose include more than just your affiliate status.
+Now, it’s important to note that material connections you should disclose include more than just your affiliate status.